sure-fire/HDBitT_hdmi_extender/README.md

 ### Firmware Analysis

-Still following in the footsteps of damnan, I've started to analyze some of the firmwares he acquired from a vendor.
+Still following in the footsteps of danman, I've started to analyze some of the firmwares he acquired from a vendor.
 He's hosted them on his Google Drive, and I've copied them locally here.
 Binwalk is able to find the web server files without issue, but it also uncovers LZMA-compressed data in many places, none of which is uncompressing nicely:

 ```
 root@kali:~/hdmi/FIRMWARE# binwalk -e LKV373A_RX_20151105_PKG.PKG